 Section 16(a) of the Exchange Act requires our directors, executive officers and persons who own more than ten percent of a registered class of our equity securities to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
 Such persons are required by regulations of the Securities and Exchange Commission to furnish us with copies of all such filings.
-Based solely on our review of copies of such filings we believe that all such persons complied on a timely basis with all Section 16(a) filing requirements during the fiscal year ended January 1, 2011, except that each of Alison Dean, Helen Greiner, Peter Meekin and Robert Moses did not timely file a Form 4 with respect to one transaction.
+Based solely on our review of copies of such filings we believe that all such persons complied on a timely basis with all Section 16(a) filing requirements during the fiscal year ended December 31, 2011, except that Mr. Leahy did not timely file a Form 4 with respect to two transactions, and Dr. Chwang and Messrs.
+Dyer, Moses and Weinstein each did not timely file a Form 4 with respect to one transaction.